robertschnitman/AutoOps/README.md

 # AutoOps

- General AutoIt functions and functionals for managing files, manipulating arrays, and parsing strings.
+AutoIt utility functions for parsing files, arrays, and strings.

-# How to Use
+# Installation

 1. Download this repository anywhere on your computer.